How to Build a Small Business Website From Scratch in 2026

 - Absolute beginner, simple brochure, never migrating — Wix is acceptable

-Frustrated by hosting company upsells the first time I set up a client’s WordPress site, I learned to buy the domain and hosting separately instead of letting one company bundle everything and inflate the price.
+Frustrated by hosting company upsell screens the first time I set up a client’s WordPress site, I started buying domains and hosting separately — instead of letting one company bundle everything and quietly inflate the price on renewal.

-Your domain name is your address — yourcompanyname.com.
+Your domain is your address on the internet — yourcompanyname.com.
 Register it at Namecheap.
-A .com domain runs about $9.98 for the first year, around $13–14 on renewal.
+A .com runs about $9.98 for the first year, around $13–14 on renewal.
 That’s it.
-You don’t need the privacy protection upsell (Namecheap includes it free), you don’t need their hosting, you don’t need the SSL certificate add-on.
-Just the domain.
+You don’t need the privacy protection upsell — Namecheap includes it free.
+You don’t need their hosting.
+You don’t need the SSL add-on.
+Just the domain, nothing else.

-For WordPress hosting, I consistently recommend SiteGround or Cloudways.
-SiteGround’s StartUp plan is around $3.99/month on the introductory offer (renews higher, around $14.99/month — know that going in).
-Cloudways is slightly more technical to configure but gives you better performance at similar price points.
-For a brand new small business site with modest traffic, SiteGround StartUp is fine.
+For WordPress hosting, I consistently come back to SiteGround or Cloudways.
+SiteGround’s StartUp plan runs around $3.99/month on the introductory offer — and it renews at roughly $14.99/month, so go in with that number in mind.
+Cloudways takes slightly more configuration but delivers better performance at comparable prices.
+For a brand new small business site with modest traffic, SiteGround StartUp handles it fine.

-- A WordPress theme — Kadence free tier, Astra free tier, or GeneratePress free tier are all solid
+- A WordPress theme — Kadence free tier, Astra free tier, or GeneratePress free tier are all genuinely solid starting points

 What you don’t need: